data analysis19 min read

 Ease of use.
 Can a non-technical user get meaningful results without reading a tutorial?
 How intuitive is the interface?
 How much does the quality of results depend on the user's ability to write sophisticated prompts?

 Accuracy.
 Does the tool produce correct statistical results?
 Does it interpret data structures accurately?
 Does it identify genuine patterns rather than spurious correlations?
-We tested each tool on datasets with known characteristics and evaluated whether the output matched the ground truth.
+For important decisions, validate the output against datasets where you already know the expected answer.

 File format support.
 Business data lives in CSV, Excel (XLSX), JSON, TSV, and increasingly in direct database connections.
 Tools that only support CSV are excluding a significant portion of real-world data.
 We prioritized tools with broad format support.